rh-mobb/documentation/docs/gcp/osd_preexisting_vpc.md

 ## Install the OSD cluster using pre-existent VPCs

+### Option 1 - Create the OSD cluster using OCM UI

 These steps are based in the [official OSD installation documentation](https://docs.openshift.com/dedicated/osd_install_access_delete_cluster/creating-a-gcp-cluster.html#osd-create-gcp-cluster-ccs_osd-creating-a-cluster-on-gcp).

 1. Log in to OpenShift Cluster Manager and click Create cluster.